Knee Replacement FAQs

 What is the difference between partial and total knee replacement?

 The knee consists of three compartments.
 A partial knee replacement replaces one of those three compartments.
 In contrast, a total knee replacement replaces all three compartments.
-Both procedures are successful options for severe knee arthritis depending the extent of disease.
+Both procedures are successful options for severe knee arthritis depending the extent of disease and the location of pain.
 If you are a candidate for both procedures, Dr. Halawi will discuss each option with you.

 Can I have both of my knees replaced at the same time?